 People worldwide have heard of the Alamo, but pretty much only folks who live in Texas have heard of San Antonio Missions National Historical Park.
 The Alamo is technically the first of these missions, and they were collectively designated a UNESCO World Heritage Site in 2015 and are the only UNESCO site in Texas.
 The missions are located approximately 2 ½ miles from each other.

 Established in the 1700s by the Franciscan Order of the Catholic Church, each National Historic Park mission is still active and holds services.
 Architectural styles are diverse, and interiors feature art from the Spanish colonial period.

 Mission San Juan and Mission Concepción were moved here from East Texas.
 The latter is the best-preserved of the missions, and it has the oldest unrestored stone church in the U.S. Mission San José is the largest and known as the “Queen of the Missions.”
-Mission Espada was also repositioned here and features an aqueduct built by the Franciscan friars to supply irrigation water to nearby land that is still in use.
+Mission Espada was also repositioned here and features an aqueduct built by the Franciscan friars to supply irrigation water to nearby land still in use.

 The Prada store, Marfa